pvcraven/web-development-class/source/semester_1/01_HTML/03_html_tutorial/basic_html.rst

     :align: center
     :alt: First Web Page

-But if you validate the document using CSE Validator, it will tell you what is wrong:
+But if you validate the document using CSE Validator, or the `W3C Markup Validation Service <https://validator.w3.org/#validate_by_input>`_ it will tell you what is wrong:

 .. image:: html_validator.png